 Harriet Powers‘ Bible Quilt show below made in 1886 is perhaps one of the best examples of this quilting tradition that also preserves African heritage and tells the stories of the bible.
-Using the applique technique, characters in the Bible Quilt are attached onto a durable fabric.
+Using the applique technique, characters in the Bible Quilt are attached to a durable fabric.
 Popular among African tribes, this quilting practice continued up to the early African-American time in the US.
 Since they record family events like birth, marriage as well as faith and location, it gives us a cultural glimpse of life on the plantation.

 Religious Symbols and Protective Charms

 In many African quilts and textiles, the diamond and circle patterns are popular.
 They symbolize the life cycle where each of the points in the diamond pattern signifies the different life stages such as birth, marriage, rebirth, and others.
 Protective charms are also used in African quilts and textiles in the form of native scripts and symbols that are stitched into the patterns.
 These quilts are considered holy and they also represent intellect, power, and knowledge.